Global Value Investors Program: Master Capital. Shape Markets. Build Enduring Value.NEW

 Please note: Module dates are subject to change.

-Module 4: Downside & Structure — Credit and Fixed Income
+Module 4: Downside & Structure — Credit/Fixed Income

 Held in New York, this module focuses on asymmetric risk, capital structure investing, and downside protection.
 Participants examine distressed opportunities, structured credit markets, yield curve dynamics, and liquidity stress—developing a disciplined approach to managing volatility and preserving capital.